 Circumcision is a delicate surgery that requires training, skill and care to ensure the procedure is done correctly.
 While uncommon, botched circumcision injuries do occur, and the question must be asked, “When is a Botched Circumcision Medical Malpractice?”

 The choice to have your child circumcised is deeply personal, and often is made based on religious or personal preference, or concerns about hygiene.
 This procedure is extremely common, but still not without risk.
-When circumcision is botched, the infant may sustain painful or permanent injuries ranging from infection to amputation of the penis.
+When circumcision is done incorrectly, the infant may sustain painful or permanent injuries ranging from infection to amputation of the penis.
 These preventable injuries can cause a lifetime of physical and psychological issues.

 What is a Botched Circumcision?